libplctag/libplctag/README.md

 libplctag
 =========

-This library for Linux and Windows (still broken, but almost fixed) provides a means of accessing PLCs to read and write simple data.
+This library for Linux, Mac OSX (seems to work) and Windows (not heavily tested) provides a means of accessing PLCs to read and write simple data.

+Status: 1.0 Beta

 WARNING - DISCLAIMER